 You are only as healthy as your stools!
-This is often where I begin with patients.
-If you are not able to break down foods, chances are you will not absorb any other supplements or vitamins you are taking.
+This is often where we begin with patients.
+If you are not able to break down foods, chances are you will not absorb any other supplements or vitamins.
 This is the first barrier to healing we must overcome to get you well.
-There is defiantly a cause for poor gut function, we just have to find it
+There is definitely a cause for poor gut function, we just have to find it

 LEAKY GUT SYNDROME

 What is Leaky Gut Syndrome?